How to claim Child Benefit

 How much is Child Benefit?

-If you or your partner earns over £50,000 a year, you can still claim Child Benefit.
+If you or your partner earns more than £60,000 a year before tax, you can still claim Child Benefit.

 You can reduce your take home pay by increasing your workplace pension contributions.
 You can also do this by paying into a personal pension.